Professor Marian Knight

 - MSC in Global Health Science module 6 lead: Maternal and Child Health

-Marian Knight is Professor of Maternal and Child Population Health at the National Perinatal Epidemiology Unit.
+Marian Knight is Professor of Maternal and Child Population Health at the National Perinatal Epidemiology Unit (NPEU).

 She trained initially in obstetrics and neonatology, completing a DPhil investigating the pathogenesis of pre-eclampsia, before becoming interested in epidemiology and population health.
 She therefore undertook specialty training in public health, becoming a Fellow of the Faculty of Public Health in 2006.
 She is an Honorary Consultant in Public Health with Public Health England.